kbroman/knitr_knutshell/pages/overview.md

 ### What next?

-That's knitr in a knutshell: chunks of R code inserted within text document.
-When run through knitr, the R code chunks are run and results and/or figures inserted.
+That's knitr in a knutshell: chunks of R code inserted within a text document.
+When processed by knitr, the R code chunks are executed and results and/or figures inserted.

 Now go to my pages about [Markdown](markdown.html) and [Knitr with R Markdown](Rmarkdown.html).